-The Codes Compliance Division regularly receives complaints from adjacent property or building occupants about conditions that may violate the Virginia Uniform Statewide Building Code or city ordnances.
+The Codes Compliance Division regularly receives complaints from adjacent property owners or building occupants concerning conditions that may violate the Virginia Uniform Statewide Building Code or city ordnances.
 Complaints regarding exterior conditions that can be seen from a public way can be anonymous.
 Complaints regarding interior conditions must be in writing so that inspectors can legally enter the building.
 When filing an interior complaint, the following guidance should be followed:

-- Normal maintenance issues such as hole repairs, floor covering problems, damaged or leaking plumbing, electrical, and mechanical systems that do not create an immediate hazard should be reported to the owner or agent orally and in writing.
-Most owners will respond immediately, but the Codes Compliance Division recommends that you give five working days to before contacting their office with a complaint. .
+Normal maintenance issues such as hole repairs, floor covering problems, damaged or leaking plumbing, electrical, and mechanical systems that do not create an immediate hazard should be reported to the owner or agent orally and in writing.
+Most owners will respond immediately, but the Codes Compliance Division recommends that you give five working days before contacting their office with a complaint.
 Make sure you know your obligations as agreed to in your lease before you call!